holoviz-topics/panel-chat-examples/README.md

 CT_METAL=1 hatch run pip install ctransformers --no-binary ctransformers --no-cache --no-binary ctransformers --force # for m1
 ```

----

 ## Contributing

 We would ❤️ to collaborate with you.
 Check out the [DEVELOPER GUIDE](https://github.com/holoviz-topics/panel-chat-examples/blob/main/DEVELOPER_GUIDE.md) for to get started.

 ## License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the [MIT license](https://github.com/holoviz-topics/panel-chat-examples/blob/main/LICENSE.md).